• OVERVIEW •

 The huge width exceeds that of many 7-string guitars, and the low bass-string separation is somewhat reminiscent of a harp guitar.
 And to extend the basic idea to other keys: tune the 6str down to your chosen root and see where it leads.
 Some real jam freedom to be found here.

 • SOUNDS •

-(And for a few highlights from the actual harp guitar – which long predates our past century of recorded sound – try out George N. Dudley, Pasquale Taraffo, Alfred Karnes, Michael Hedges, Muriel Anderson, Andy McKee, Antoine Dufour, and Jamie Dupuis.)
+(And for a few highlights from the actual harp guitar – which long predates the advent of recorded sound – try out George N. Dudley, Pasquale Taraffo, Alfred Karnes, Michael Hedges, Muriel Anderson, Andy McKee, Antoine Dufour, and Jamie Dupuis.)